Arizona Diminished Value Claims

 Oliver v.
 Henry, No. 1 CA CV 10 0701 (Ariz.
 Ct.
 App.
 2011)

-The court reaffirmed that when personal property is damaged but not destroyed, damages are measured by the difference in the vehicle’s value immediately before the damage and its value after the damage.
-When a vehicle is repaired, this measure may include repair costs as well as any remaining loss in value after repairs are completed.
+The court reaffirmed that when personal property is damaged but not destroyed, damages are measured by the difference between the vehicle's value immediately before and immediately after the damage — a measure that can include repair costs plus any remaining loss in value once those repairs are done.
+The court also held that owners aren't required to sell or transfer a damaged vehicle to establish a diminished value claim; the loss occurs at the time of damage and can be proven through expert appraisal of pre-loss and post-repair market value.

 Below are answers to common questions about Arizona diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-Arizona follows a fault based system, meaning the responsible driver’s insurer may owe compensation for market value loss.
+You'd file against their insurer.
+Arizona is a fault-based state, so the responsible driver's carrier may owe compensation for the market value loss.

-Typically no, unless your policy specifically provides first party diminished value coverage.
+Typically not, unless your policy specifically adds first-party diminished value coverage.

-Arizona generally allows two years for property damage claims.
+Arizona generally allows two years from the accident for property damage claims.

-Yes, but supporting documentation is usually necessary to secure compensation.
+Usually not without documentation — supporting evidence is typically necessary to secure fair compensation.

 Still have a question?